bvda/swabe-01/exercises/lesson-01.md

 1. Create a new directory for your application
 2. Create a main file for your application (usually, the main file is called `index.js`, but it can be anything)
 3. Run `npm init`<sup>(<a href="https://docs.npmjs.com/cli/v8/commands/npm-init">docs</a>)</sup> in the directory to create a `package.json` file
+4. Open `index.js` and copy/paste the code from `examples/hello-node/server.js`
+5. Run the application with `node index.js`
+6. Add another endpoint at `/ping` which responds with `pong`
+7. Write comments in your own words in the file explaining each statement and/or function(s)

 ## Exercise 01-3
 ### Setting up `nodemon`
-Were you getting tired of constantly restarting your application manually when you did Exercise 01-3?
+Were you getting tired of constantly restarting your application manually when you did Exercise 01-2?

 Add `nodemon`<sup>(<a href="https://github.com/remy/nodemon">docs</a>)</sup> as a development dependency and see what happens when you change your files.